AbdoAwwad93/QuizRoom-BackEnd/README.md

 # QuizRoom BackEnd

-A production-grade backend for a student quiz management system, supporting both desktop and web clients, with full RESTful APIs for authentication, student/instructor management, course assignments, and more.
+Backend for a student quiz management system, supporting both desktop and web clients, with full RESTful APIs for authentication, student/instructor management, course assignments, and more.

 ---